linux-system-roles/mssql/README.md

 ### Example Playbooks

-Examples in this section shows how to use the role to set up SQL Server and configure it for high availability in different environments.
+Examples in this section show how to use the role to configure SQL Server and configure it for high availability in different environments.

 #### Example Inventory for HA Configuration